graphile/worker/README.md

 - `priority` - an integer representing the jobs priority.
 Jobs are executed in numerically ascending order of priority (jobs with a numerically smaller priority are run first).
+- `flags` - an optional text array (`text[]`) representing a flags to attach to the job.
+Can be used alongside the `forbiddenFlags` option in library mode to implement complex rate limiting or other behaviors which requiring skipping jobs at runtime (see [Forbidden flags](#forbidden-flags)).

 Typically you'll want to set the `identifier` and `payload`: